twilio/twilio-video-app-ios/README.md

 # Twilio iOS Video App

 This app is a sample video conferencing app that uses the [Twilio Programmable Video SDK](https://www.twilio.com/docs/video/ios).
-Twilio uses the app internally for testing.
-The open source app can be easily configured by external developers to try out real-time video and audio features.
+The open source app can be easily configured by developers to try out real-time video and audio features.
 Converting Objective-C code to Swift is in progress.

 ![room](https://user-images.githubusercontent.com/1930363/68962658-502d7f00-0792-11ea-84d2-14c5c8a704b3.png)